aidenszeto/Dictionary-Bot/README.md

 ## Database
 The current *Dictionary.db* is a sample database that will be populated as the progrma continues to scrape data and will change depending on the bot's usage.
 In order to optimize bot performance and limit API calls, after 10 differing **syn**, **rhy**, or **ex** commands for each word, the application will only output data from the database, rather than the [WordsAPI](https://www.wordsapi.com/).
 Following the 10 commands, no new API calls will be made.

 To disable the database and force the bot to scrape web data in all scenarios, simply remove ```import database.py``` from *bot.py*, along with the remaining *database.py* methods.
-This, in effect, will prevent the bot from using stored data.
 ## Contact
 Created by [Aiden Szeto](https://www.linkedin.com/in/aidenszeto/) - feel free to contact me!